jmaasch/causal_arc/README.md

 # CausalARC: Abstract Reasoning with Causal World Models

-Coming soon: At camera-ready, this anonymous repository will be replaced with a public project page hosted on GitHub pages.
-The static dataset will be hosted on Hugging Face.
+**Coming soon:** At camera-ready, this anonymous repository will be replaced with a public project page hosted on GitHub pages.
+Datasets will be hosted on Hugging Face.

+This work extends and reconceptualizes the Abstraction and Reasoning Corpus general intelligence benchmark ([ARC-AGI](https://arcprize.org/arc-agi)) to support causal reasoning evaluation under limited data and distribution shift.
+We introduce **CausalARC**: an experimental testbed for reasoning composed of ARC-like tasks sampled from fully specified causal world models.
+World models are expressed as probabilistic structural causal models (SCMs), a rich formalism for representing data generating processes and simulating hypothetical outcomes.
+CausalARC an open-ended playground for testing reasoning hypotheses at all three levels of the Pearl Causal Hierarchy, with an emphasis on abstract, logical, and counterfactual reasoning.

 <p align="center">
     <img src="data/images/causal_arc.png" width="750"><br>
     <i>The CausalARC testbed for reasoning evaluation.</i>
 </p>

-<p align="center">
-    <img src="data/images/pch.png" width="250"><br>
-    <i>The Peal Causal Hierarchy: observing factual realities (L1), exerting actions to induce interventional realities (L2), <br>
-    and imagining alternate counterfactual realities (L3) (Bareinboim et al. 2022).</i>
-</p>

 **Abstract**

 >Reasoning requires adaptation to novel problem settings under limited data and distribution shift.
 This work introduces CausalARC: an experimental testbed for AI reasoning in low-data and out-of-distribution regimes, modeled after the Abstraction and Reasoning Corpus (ARC).
 Each CausalARC reasoning task is sampled from a fully specified *causal world model*, formally expressed as a structural causal model.
 Principled data augmentations provide observational, interventional,  and counterfactual feedback about the world model in the form of few-shot, in-context learning demonstrations.
 As a proof-of-concept, we illustrate the use of CausalARC for four language model evaluation settings: (1) abstract reasoning with test-time training, (2) counterfactual reasoning with in-context learning, (3) program synthesis, and (4) causal discovery with logical reasoning.

+<p align="center">
+    <img src="data/images/pch.png" width="250"><br>
+    <i>The Peal Causal Hierarchy: observing factual realities (L1), exerting actions to induce interventional realities (L2), <br>
+    and imagining alternate counterfactual realities (L3) (Bareinboim et al. 2022).</i>
+</p>

 ## Respository structure